StachRedeker/utMOD5-projectProcessor/README.md

 H: 0                     			!
 H = 0, not halve; H = 1, halve
 ```

+The program is preloaded in the main memory.
+It is possible to store multiple programs, when one places them after each other in the memory array.

 ## Parts of the processor
 This chapter gives a brief summary of different processor parts.